 "Online courses and exams certainly make it easier for dishonest students to cheat," said Markovitz.
 "Without someone present to monitor and discourage these practices, some students don't understand the consequences or ramifications of their cheating."

-It seems he may be on to something, even in the case of MOOCs -- free, web-based courses taught by big name colleges -- despite the fact that most do not even result in credit.
+It seems he may be on to something, even in the case of MOOCs -- web-based courses, offered at no cost, taught by big name colleges -- despite the fact that most do not even result in credit.
 The Wall Street Journal reported earlier this year that University of Michigan English Professor Eric Rabkin taught an online science-fiction course to about 40,000, through the MOOC platform Coursera, in which he asked students to grade each other's work.
 Forums lit up with complaints of plagiarism, with entire passages being lifted straight from Spark Notes or students' Ph.D. theses.

 Schools do not take these matters lightly, especially online schools and MOOC providers who are still working to establish their credibility and prove their courses are just as effective as classroom-based classes.
 Many schools have been quick to respond to cheating, and in developing ways to prevent it.